xaviarias/video-rental-store/README.md

 Video Rental Store
 ==================

-Exercise implemented as a JAX-RS API and in-memory storage.
+Exercise implemented in Java 8 as a JAX-RS API and in-memory storage.

+* The entities involved are: customer, film, order and rental.

+* The video rental process is simplified from a real flow.
+Notably, an order can only be billed once all their rentals are returned.

 REST API
 --------